WadeP6970/johnricco.github.io/_posts/2016-6-06-stata-dplyr.md

 I'll be using the flights data from the nycflights13 package.
 It looks like this:

-First, some stuff on filtering observations.
-This is pretty straightforward.
-Stata captures this with "`keep`/`drop` if..." logic; with dplyr the verb is `filter`.

-Stata:
 ```
 keep if origin == "LGA"
 drop if month == 12